UWPCE-PythonCert/Py300/_sources/ABCs.rst.txt

 Protocols
 ---------

-"protocol" is essentially just another word for Interface.
+"Protocol" is essentially just another word for Interface.
 It tends to be used when there is a bit more action -- such as the "Iterator Protocol".

 The Iterator protocol specifies not just methods and attributes, but actions: